Doug Ford: Early life, family, and education

-Early business career
+Business career and early political involvement

 In the 1990s, Ford became involved in the running of Deco Labels and Tags, a business co-founded by his father in 1962.
 The company makes pressure-sensitive labels for plastic-wrapped grocery products.
-Doug Jr. became president of the company in 2002, and was responsible for the company's expansion into Chicago.
+Doug Jr. became president of the company in 2002 and was responsible for the company's expansion into Chicago.
 Nearing his death, his father divided up the company, leaving 40 percent to Doug Jr., 40 percent to Randy and 20 percent to Rob.
 In 2008, Doug Jr. launched the purchase of Wise Tag and Label in New Jersey and fired Wise Tag's manager.
 Former Deco employees suggest that the Chicago branch was well-managed under Doug Jr., and that he was well-liked but that the company declined under Randy's leadership after Doug Jr. entered politics in 2010.
 As of 2011, Ford and his mother were directors of the company, managed by his brother Randy.

-Early involvement in politics

 Ford's first involvement in politics came when Doug Holyday approached Deco to print stickers for signs for his 1994 mayoral campaign in Etobicoke.
 Ford took it upon himself to canvass for Holyday.
 He then assisted in his father's campaigns as a PC MPP candidate in 1995 and 1999.
 He also ran his brother Rob's council campaigns in 2000, 2003, and 2006, and Rob's winning mayoral campaign in 2010.

-Municipal politics
+Municipal politics (2010–2018)

+Toronto City Councillor

 On October 25, 2010, Ford was elected as councillor to Toronto City Council in Ward 2.
 He succeeded his brother, Rob, who ran successfully for mayor of Toronto.
 Upon election, Doug Ford announced that he would donate his $100,000 annual salary to community organizations.

-As a city councillor, Ford voted to privatize garbage pickup west of Yonge Street, declare the Toronto Transit Commission an essential service, reduce the office budget of city councillors and eliminate the vehicle registration tax.
+As a city councillor, Ford voted to privatise garbage pickup west of Yonge Street, declare the Toronto Transit Commission an essential service, reduce the office budget of city councillors and eliminate the vehicle registration tax.